MODFLOW-USGS/modflow6/DEVELOPER.md

 ### Fortran compiler

-The GNU Fortran compiler `gfortran` or the Intel Fortran Classic compiler `ifort` can be used to compile MODFLOW 6.
+GNU Fortran or Intel Fortran compilers can be used to build MODFLOW 6.
+It may be possible to build MODFLOW 6 with other compilers, but this cannot be guaranteed.

-**Note:** the next-generation Intel Fortran compiler `ifx` is not yet compatible with MODFLOW 6.

 #### GNU Fortran